markdumay/ghost-backend/README.md

 ```

 ### Initializing Ghost Data
 The `docker-compose` configuration instructs Ghost to wait for the database to become available on port `3306`.
-Once the database is available, Ghost will create and populate all tables, models, and relations at the first run.
+Once the database is available, Ghost will create and populate all tables, models, and relations in the first run.
 ```
 ghost_1 | docker-compose-wait - Everything's fine, the application can now start! ghost_1 | INFO Creating table: [...]